contact our firm

 Denton County DWI

 If you want to be sure your driving privileges are not permanently suspended you are going to have to request a driver’s license suspension hearing after your DWI arrest.
-Denton County gives you fifteen days to get this done or it is bye-bye driver’s license.
-This will be done through the Administrative License Revocation civil admin office.
-This will have zero effect on your DWI case, but it is a detail the can be overlooked easily.
+This is done by requesting an ("ALR Hearing") Administrative License Revocation Hearing.
+Any DWI case in Texas has two separate portions of the case, one is the civil portion, the other is the criminal aspect.

-Hiring an experienced Denton County DWI attorney can mean all the difference in your criminal DWI case.
-The county may drag their feet a bit in issuing you a court date that will come within a two month timeframe.
-Then you will be required to appear in court sometime within two to three month later.
-During which time your memory of the arrest event and that of any witnesses and/or the arresting officer will have become faded.
+Hiring an experienced Denton County DWI Defense attorney can mean all the difference in your criminal DWI case.
+The county may have a prolonged period of time before issuing you a court date, however, it usually will occur at some point within a 2-month timeframe.
+Then you will be required to appear in court sometime within a couple of months later.

 Therefore, having a DWI attorney to get immediately on the research, investigations and recording of the details, like weather conditions and traffic conditions is extremely important to your case.